shaynababe/chromeOSLinux_test/README.md

     -t TARGETS  Comma-separated list of environment targets to install.
                 Specify 'help' or 'list' to print out potential targets.
-    -T TARGETFILE  Path to a custom target definition file that gets applied to the chroot as if it were a target in the test4 bundle.
+    -T TARGETFILE  Path to a custom target definition file that gets applied to the chroot as if it were a target in the test5bundle.
     -u          If the chroot exists, runs the preparation step again.
                 You can use this to install new targets or update old ones.
                 Passing this parameter twice will force an update even if the